-The single integrated management plan (SIMP) for the Wadden Sea is a political agreement within the Trilateral Wadden Sea Cooperation (TWSC), meaning it is a legally non-binding document of common political interest.
+The SIMP for the Wadden Sea is a political agreement within the Trilateral Wadden Sea Cooperation (TWSC), meaning it is a legally non-binding document of common political interest.
 Existing policy documents and legally binding instruments at the trilateral, regional, national, or local level are not altered or affected by the SIMP.
-The SIMP is complementary to the Wadden Sea Plan 2010 (WSP).
+The SIMP is complementary to the Wadden Sea Plan 2010.

 The main target audiences of the SIMP are decision and policy makers and the site managers working in nature conservation of the Wadden Sea area in the three countries.
-Further important target audiences are environmental NGOs and other strategic partners, the scientific community, the administrations from socio-economic sectors (e.g. education, fisheries, tourism and shipping) addressed in the SIMP, and the local population.
+In the context of the SIMP, site managers are professionals with direct responsibilities for nature conservation and management of the Wadden Sea World Heritage Site.
+Further important target audiences are environmental NGOs and other strategic partners, the scientific community, the administrations and stakeholders from socioeconomic sectors (e.g. education, fisheries, tourism and shipping) addressed in the SIMP, and the local population.

-The SIMP will be revised regularly (every 10-12 years) by the Wadden Sea Board (WSB) presenting the opportunity to adapt the SIMP based on the outcomes of the trilateral monitoring and assessment programme as well as management requirements of the TWSC, including the selection of key topics, with the support and participation of all parties involved in implementing the plan.
+The progress in the implementation of the SIMP will be reported to the Trilateral Governmental Conferences to allow for refining its implementation.
+Additionally, it will be revised regularly (every 10-12 years) by the Wadden Sea Board presenting the opportunity to adapt the SIMP based on the outcomes of the trilateral monitoring and assessment programme as well as management requirements of the TWSC, including the selection of key topics, with the support and participation of all parties involved in implementing the plan.
 It is intended that the SIMP review will be aligned as much as possible with other process.